Texas Franchise Filing and FDD Registration: Texas Franchise and Business Opportunity Laws

-The State of Texas is not a franchise registration state.
-This means that prior to offering or selling a franchise in Texas you do not need to register your Franchise Disclosure Document (“FDD”).
-However, because Texas has enacted Business Opportunity Laws, Franchisors are required to file a Business Opportunity Exemption notice with the Texas Secretary of State.
+Texas is not a franchise registration state.
+Prior to offering or selling a franchise in Texas you do not need to register your Franchise Disclosure Document (“FDD”).
+However, because Texas has enacted Business Opportunity Laws, as a franchisor, you are required to file a Business Opportunity Exemption notice with the Texas Secretary of State before selling a franchise in Texas.

 The Texas Business Opportunity Act governs the offer and sale of business opportunities in the State of Texas, requires that business opportunities be registered with the State, and requires a pre-sale disclosure similar to a FDD.
 As a franchisor, if your FDD is current and in compliance the franchise rules and regulations of the Federal Trade Commission, you may claim an exemption to Texas' business opportunity laws by filing a one-time "Business Opportunity Exemption Notice".